fish-pace/2026-proj-waterquality/README.md

 </div>

 <div align="center">
-  <b>7.</b> Chlorophyll High Line Spectral (CHL) Index in the Northern Gulf of California from June 2024 to May 2025.
+  <b>7.</b> Chlorophyll High Line Spectral (CHL) Index in the Northern Gulf of California from June 2024 to May 2025 (Hyperspectral index).
   <br><br>

   <img width="180"